 Burying her dream of becoming a doctor, Runyararo pitched in on the farm to help her mother; she was good at leading the oxen during plowing season.
 Sometimes she would work in the fields from midnight until morning, before bathing and running to lessons.
 Despite this constant toil, erratic drought could ruin the maize harvest, meaning that money and food were scarce.

 “I used to go to school barefooted, with my face full of hunger.”

-In 1993, she wrote to Camfed founder, Ann Cotton, “If only I get the chance I will do something great.”
-Camfed covered all the costs Runyararo needed to return to school, including a school uniform, shoes and stationery.
-She excelled at secondary school and won a scholarship to study medicine at Harare University.
+In 1993, the year CAMFED was founded, Runyararo wrote to CAMFED founder, Ann Cotton, “If only I get the chance I will do something great.”
+CAMFED stepped in and covered all the costs Runyararo needed to proceed to secondary school, including a school uniform, shoes and stationery.
+She excelled in her studies and won a scholarship to read medicine at the University of Zimbabwe.

-Today, Runyararo is a pediatrician.
+Runyararo is now a fully-qualified pediatrician, having graduated from her Master of Medicine in Pediatrics at the University of Zimbabwe in 2017.
 She has a deep seated empathy for the most needy and vulnerable of her patients.
 Runyararo relates, “When I am at the hospital and I see a nurse being unkind to a rural woman I say, “Respect her, she could be my mother.”
 And they are shocked because they do not think a woman in a white coat comes from such a background.”